A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Quick Overview of Christmas traditions in Spain

-Traditional Spanish Christmas lasts for days, and there are a lot of events going on.
-Not only the most beautiful places in Spain, but every single town in Spain is beautifully decorated during this time of the year.
+Not only the most beautiful places in Spain but every single town in Spain is beautifully decorated during this time of the year.

 The legendary Spanish Lottery

-One of the biggest is the Spanish National Lottery, also known as El Gordo.
 The fun fact is that it is the biggest lottery in the world (held since 1812), and more or less, the whole of Spain participates in it.

-Also, it is customary that instead of the classical Spanish Christmas song people sing the lottery winning numbers.
+Also, it is customary that instead of the classical Spanish Christmas song, people sing the lottery winning numbers.

 Christmas Mass in Spain

-For those who are eager to celebrate their faith, there is also La Misa Del Gallo organized on Christmas Eve.
 This Misa is also known as the Midnight mass.
 It is common to eat a Christmas dinner before or after this event.

 Reyes Magos bring the gifts